Dive Sites

 You reach the different local dive sites from Naama Bay following a boat ride that may take anywhere from 10 to 70 minutes.
 North of Naama Bay there are nine diving spots on a 7.5-mile stretch of coast.

 Ras Ghamila, the furthest away lies almost directly opposite Gordon Reef; Ras Nasrani is on a level to the international airport; the others, within a short distance of each other, are Ras Bob, White Knight, Shark’s Bay, Far Garden, Fiddle Garden, Middle Garden and Near Garden (corresponding to the northerly tip of Naama Bay).
-South of Naama Bay is further nine diving sites:
+South of Naama Bay are nine diving sites:

 Sodfa, Tower, Pinky Wall, Amphoras, Turtle Bay, Paradise, Ras Umm Sid, Temple, and Ras Katy